'We are coming to get you': 150 trapped by Florence floods in New Bern, NC

-About 150 people were trapped by floodwaters in New Bern, N.C., Friday morning rain and storm surge from Hurricane Florence created increasingly dangerous conditions.
+At least 150 people were trapped by floodwaters in New Bern, N.C., Friday morning rain and storm surge from Hurricane Florence created increasingly dangerous conditions.
+That's in addition to another 100 rescues in the city already.

 The City of New Bern tweeted out at 2:27 a.m.
 Friday that FEMA teams were on their way, and that the trapped residents needed to seek higher ground.